fdepaolis/github-site/index.md

 ### Projects
+I keep working on two on-going projects:
-Using New York Times COVID19 data by state and county.
-You can see the first version <a href="https://fdp2012.github.io/FernandoDePaolis.github.io/NYT.html" title="COVID19_NYT" target="_blank">here</a>
+<br>The one that uses New York Times COVID19 data by state and county is <a href="https://fdp2012.github.io/FernandoDePaolis.github.io/NYT.html" title="COVID19_NYT" target="_blank">here</a>

-Using COVID19 data from The Tracking COVID Project.
-The first version of this site is <a href="https://fdp2012.github.io/FernandoDePaolis.github.io/ATL.html" title="COVID19_ATL" target="_blank">here</a>
+...and the one using COVID19 data from The Tracking COVID Project is <a href="https://fdp2012.github.io/FernandoDePaolis.github.io/ATL.html" title="COVID19_ATL" target="_blank">here</a>